govau/accessibility/README.md

 - [Audio/Video](https://www.notion.so/5bf080c521c5486db8a4995cce275f1b?v=81b9d14ab0be47f28ae4760404187b6d)

 ### Using the tests
-Each test is written in a way which is clear to understand and straightforward to apply to web content, i.e. [accessibility guidance for font sizing](https://www.notion.so/5bf080c521c5486db8a4995cce275f1b?v=ec4067a1e3d146319b47b909b501388a):
+Each test is written in a way which is clear to understand and straightforward to apply to web content.
+For example [accessibility guidance for font sizing](https://www.notion.so/5bf080c521c5486db8a4995cce275f1b?v=ec4067a1e3d146319b47b909b501388a):
 - `text smaller than 18.6px and bold has a minimum contrast ratio of 4.5:1 with the background colour`
 - `text at least 18.6px and bold has a minimum contrast ratio of 3:1 with the background colour`
 - `text smaller than 24px and not bold has a minimum contrast ratio of 4.5:1 with the background colour`